Battery-Intelligence-Lab/file-format-conversion/README.md

 # file-format-conversion
-A set of scripts to convert between common file formats for file formats.
+A set of scripts to convert between common file formats for data.
 For example, we use them to convert time series data for batteries from CSV to Parquet.

-Thus repository contains some Python and Matlab scripts for converting from CSV, NPY and MAT files to the Parquet file format.
+This repository contains some Python and Matlab scripts for converting from CSV, NPY and MAT files to the Parquet file format.
 More information about Parquet can be found here: https://www.databricks.com/glossary/what-is-parquet

 See below for instructions for 1) Matlab and 2) Python users.